If Florence + the Machine made folk music, it might sound a little like Stone & Snow. –Katie Anastas, NPR Music

 The duo continued to grow their catalog of songs, and by 2016, they were ready to release another body of work, again in collaboration with David Rossi of Bombsight Recording Studio (Bloomington, IL).
 Through the support of their fans, “Devil That I Know” arrived May 6, 2016.
 The album represents the next stop on their journey as songwriters and performers.
 Their songs have taken them on the road to places like Summer Camp Music Festival, Taste of Chicago and the Bluebird Cafe in Nashville, Tennessee.

-Some fine folks have said some things about our music.
-Read our press here:
+Some fine folks have said some things about Stone & Snow.
+Read their press here:

 NPR Music – Outstanding Entries From 2018 The Tiny Desk Contest